maxitg/SetReplace/Documentation/Generators/EventSelectionParameters.md

 ###### [Generators](README.md)

-# EventSelectionParameters
+# Event Selection Parameters

-Selection parameters control which matches will be instantiated during the evolution.
+Event selection parameters control which matches will be instantiated during the evaluation.
 Unlike the [stopping conditions](StoppingConditionParameters.md), these constraints are local.
 In other words, the evaluation does not terminate if any of these constraints are encountered.
-Instead, only particular matches will be skipped.
+Only particular matches are skipped instead.

 **`EventSelectionParameters`** allows one to obtain the list of event selection parameters that can be used with a [computational system](/Documentation/Systems/README.md):